AnnikenYT/sdui-sdk-js/README.md

 # 📆 Sdui SDK

 **Read Me!**
 > This project is currently unmaintained.
-I am planning to update it again in the forseable future, but I do not have the time because of school and other projects.
+I am planning to update it again in the forseable future, but I am studying at a different school this year, meaning I do not have access to sdui.
+Due to major updates in the sdui backend a while back, this library may or may not work at the moment.
+> The next update may take until May or August 2023.
 > PRs are more than welcome!

 ### An Object-Oriented Asyncronous Javascript SDK for communicating with the Sdui API.